diegourban/linux-cheat-sheet/Process_Management.md

 #### Options
 * `-u` - display only processes with a user id or name matching
+* `-p` - monitors only processes with specific process id

 #### Examples
 * `top`
 * `top -a jeremias` - only display jeremias's processes
+* `top -p 123` - only display the processe with id 123

 ## killall